getsolus/help-center-docs/docs/packaging/packaging-practices.md

 #### Development modules should be normal packages without a -devel subpackage

-In the cases where modules like `perl` or `python` would be split by the default `ypkg` policy (for instance because they contain category 3 `man` pages), the current best practice is to add a `patterns   : /*` stanza to keep everything in the main package for convenience.
+In the cases where modules like `perl` or `python` would be split by the default `ypkg` policy (for instance because they contain category 3 `man` pages), the best practice is to add a `patterns   : /*` stanza to keep everything in the main package for convenience.

 ### The docs subpackage